allenrobel/ndfc-evpn/README.md

 ## Repository Contents

 1. EVPN.yml - The Ansible playbook which configures the Nexus switches
-2. doc/* - Informational files for the curious
-3. inventory/* - Edit inventory/hosts and inventory/group_vars/ndfc per steps 3 and 4 below.
+2. inventory/* - Edit inventory/hosts and inventory/group_vars/ndfc per steps 3 and 4 below.
-4. ansible.cfg - Required for NDFC.
+3. ansible.cfg - Required for NDFC.
 See step 2 below.
-5. ContainerLab/* - Topology file and n9000v base configurations for creating an EVPN Multi-site lab.
+4. ContainerLab/* - Topology file and n9000v base configurations for creating an EVPN Multi-site lab.

 ## System Requirements